Marc C. Breckenridge

 Director Breckenridge joined the Sheriff’s Office in 2009 after 29 years of public safety experience including 11 years in Emergency Medical Services and almost 18 years in county government as Director of Emergency Management and Homeland Security.
 Marc now leads the Emergency Services Division of the Sheriff’s office, which encompasses Emergency Management, Homeland Security, Hazardous Materials and Washtenaw Metro Dispatch.

 Marc has earned Bachelor’s degrees in Hazardous Materials and Paramedic Technology from Siena Heights University and is a graduate of the Central Michigan University Center for Public Service and the Federal Emergency Management Institute in Emmitsburg, Maryland.
-Marc also holds Michigan certifications as a Professional Emergency Manager, Hazardous Materials Emergency Response Professional, and licensed Paramedic.
+Marc also holds Michigan certifications as a Professional Emergency Manager, Hazardous Materials Specialist and licensed Paramedic.
 He’s received several professional commendations including two citations for lifesaving action beyond the call of duty.

 Emergency Services Manager